Manjiri-here/shell-scripting/Practice shell scripts.md

 ./24nov.sh: line 13: + : syntax error: operand expected (error token is " ")
 Addition of given numbers is

-**Write shel script to install the essesntail packages for devops setup: like docker, terraform, git (check if it is not doesnt already exist) prometheus, grafana, kubectl , eksctl and also how can we write this script to implement on remote machine , so this installations can also be done on remote machines.**
+**Write shel script to install the essesntail packages for devops setup: like docker, terraform, git (check if it is not doesnt already exist) prometheus, grafana, kubectl , eksctl and also how can we write this script to implement on remote machine , so this installations can also be done on remote machines, install promethes , grafana, node exporter, app exporter, blackbox exporter **

 1) For loop and if loop: